Gzip versus bag-of-words for text classification: Experiments

-\paragraph{Twitter sentiment few-shot classification} We retrieve an additional, refined twitter sentiment classification data set with balanced class distribution of positive and negative sentiment.\footnote{The data can be downloaded from \url{https://github.com/cblancac/SentimentAnalysisBert/tree/main/data}.
+\paragraph{Twitter sentiment few-shot classification} We retrieve an additional, refined twitter sentiment classification data set with balanced class distribution of positive and negative sentiment.\footnote{Data: \url{https://github.com/cblancac/SentimentAnalysisBert/tree/main/data}.
 See \url{https://huggingface.co/datasets/carblacac/twitter-sentiment-analysis} for more information.} The random baseline here is simply 0.5 accuracy.
 Results are displayed in Table \ref{tab:few-shot-twitter}: for very low number of shots (5), both \simple and \gzip perform randomly.
 When more shots are available, \simple outperforms \gzip across the board with about +2 to +4 accuracy points.
+However, again, we see that \simpletr provides the best results with sometimes up to +10 points improvement over the next best system.